Your donation is critical to expand the impact of our outcomes-oriented work!

 For more than two decades, The Well Project has been a leader addressing the needs of women living with and vulnerable to HIV across the gender spectrum, who, more than 40 years into the epidemic, remain consistently underrepresented and underfunded in the HIV response.
 Evidence demonstrates that The Well Project’s resources deliver essential, measurable services to women that improve their engagement in care, health outcomes, and quality of life, among other indicators.

-This week we are highlighting the ways that The Well Project is increasing participation in advocacy and research.
-Our programming equips women living with HIV to advocate for themselves and their communities and engage with research.
-Women living with HIV who use The Well Project’s resources were more likely to:
+This week we are highlighting the ways that The Well Project is expanding health literacy.
+Our online library of women-centered HIV information reaches millions of individuals annually around the world.
+Women living with HIV who use The Well Project’s resources:

-Please check out the video below, which features voices from across our community describing the impact of The Well Project participation in HIV advocacy and research.
+Please check out the video below, which features voices from across our community describing The Well Project’s impact on expanding health literacy for women living with and vulnerable to HIV.
+And continue reading below about other forms of direct impact The Well Project has on women living with and vulnerable to HIV!

 And continue reading below about other forms of direct impact The Well Project has on women living with and vulnerable to HIV!